orra-dev/orra/docs/sdks/python-sdk.md

             return ChatOutput(response=response)
         except Exception as e:
             # Once you determine the task should fail, throw the error.
-            # Orra will handle failure propagation to the control plane.
+            # orra will handle failure propagation to the Plan Engine.
             raise

     await asyncio.gather(cust_chat_svc.start())